Leading Law Firm Handles Complex Appeals In Arkansas

 The appellate litigators of Huffman Butler, PLLC understand the complexities of the appeals process.
 More importantly, we know how to use what went wrong in your initial case to your advantage.
-Whether you are appealing a property dispute in Benton or a wrongful termination in Little Rock, we aggressively represent your interests throughout the appellate process.
+Whether you are appealing a property dispute in Benton or a wrongful termination in Saline County, we aggressively represent your interests throughout the appellate process.

 Contact an experienced Arkansas appeals attorney today